GreatTreeGames/hugoportfoliotest/content/Projects/1732755188002-Project-Sentinel/index.md

 #### Genre: Various (adventure, platformer, management game)
 #### Team: 1 Engineer and Designer(me), 1 Narrative Designer, 1 Artist, 1 Project Lead/Design Lead/Producer

 I met with a team of creatives at GDC one year who were interested in adapting the work of an author friend of theirs into a climate fiction game.
 With my ambitions at the time to break into paid work in the industry, and my former life as an environmental science professional, it was a natural fit.
 I worked contracts consistently for several months, then more sporadically over the following year with their team.
-Eventually, the team dissolved due to legal issues with the founder, but not before I was able to produce and give design input on a number of diverse prototypes and participate in the concepting process with the 2d artist and narrative designer.
-I also got the chance to meet and work with some design consultants from Playdead (developers of LIMBO and INSIDE) and keithBurgungames.
+Eventually, the team dissolved due to legal issues with the founder, but not before I was able to produce and give design input on a number of diverse prototypes, as well as participate in the concept process with the 2d artist and narrative designer.
+I also got the chance to meet and work with some design consultants from Playdead (developers of LIMBO and INSIDE) and KeithBurgungames.

 # DESIGN TASKS: